 Removing Your Property from the Regulated Floodplain

 If your structure is elevated or if your property was incorrectly mapped in the regulated floodplain, you may request that it be removed from the floodplain.
 Contact a licensed land surveyor to determine if your property qualifies for a Letter of Map Amendment to potentially remove your property from the floodplain.
 Although Leon Valley’s floodplain mitigation and regulation is aligned with a 100-year flood, that doesn’t mean flooding can’t happen outside of the floodplain at any time.

 Built Out of the Floodplain, but Now Mapped In?
-The NFIP’s “Grandfather” Clause Might Be of Assistantce
+The NFIP’s “Grandfather” Clause Might Be of Assistance

 Buildings newly mapped into a high-risk flood area initially may be eligible for a lower cost PRP rate in the year following a map change.
 Talk to your insurance agent and see if your home qualifies for a reduced flood insurance rate.
 You may be asked to contact the City for information regarding the building permit for your home and the FIRM map that was in effect at the time it was built.
-If so, please contact Xavier Antu in the Community Development Department at (210) 684-1391 x 228.
+If so, please contact the Planning & Zoning Department at (210) 684-1391 x 228.
 The link below gives information for your insurance agent on “Grandfathering” in these cases.

 Flood Protection Guides

 - Anchor Fuel Tanks

 - Install Sewer Backflow Valves